-The biggest obstacle I have to giving my preschoolers an optimal school experience is being consistently short staffed...
+If The biggest obstacle I have to giving my preschoolers an optimal school experience is being consistently short staffed...
 Last year my room was frequently and consistently under staffed which was very stressful and exhausting.
 So far this year I've experienced the same situation and I see a stark difference in the success and function of my room compared to previous years...I will finish out the year for my students and families but if this year continues like the last one, this will be my last year.
 This is not the fault of administrators.
 It is very difficult to retain support staff in this small town.

-that are immigrants or here illegally.
+I don't feel we are doing enough to support families.
+Especially families that are immigrants or here illegally.
 I go above my job and advocate for my clients turning 3 that need to go to preschool disabled program.
 I fill out countless amounts of paperwork all on my own time.
 El should have a position that allows for this support for our families.
-33
+J